Occlusion and perio symposia for early career dentists

 The Old Banqueting Hall, Cutlers’ Hall, 7-15 Church St, Sheffield S1 1HG

-The Inaugural College of General Dentistry Lecture will be delivered by Martin Kelleher FCGDent.
+The Inaugural College of General Dentistry Lecture was delivered by Martin Kelleher FCGDent.

 Martin Kelleher has been a Consultant in Restorative Dentistry at King’s College Hospital, London since 1984 and has well- known interests in solving seemingly complex dental problems with various minimally destructive approaches.
 He is on the GDC specialist lists for Restorative Dentistry and Prosthodontics and owned his own practice in Bromley, Kent for nearly 40 years.